Social Media Benchmark Report 2026: Rates, Reach, and Growth by Platform

 | Stories | 0.10–0.30% (tap-through rate) | N/A (ephemeral) |

-Carousels and Reels are nearly tied for the top spot, but they serve different purposes.
-Reels win on reach — they get distributed 36% more widely than carousels.
-Carousels win on engagement — they generate 12% more interactions per impression.
-For accounts over 500K followers, carousels actually begin to match Reels in reach while maintaining their engagement advantage.
+Carousels and Reels serve different purposes.
+Reels win on reach — they get distributed 1.36x more widely than carousels (Buffer, 2026).
+Carousels win on engagement — Buffer's 2026 analysis found carousels earn 109% more engagement per impression than Reels.
+For accounts over 500K followers, carousels begin to match Reels in reach while keeping their engagement advantage.

 TikTok Engagement by Account Size